quallenbezwinger/portfolio-performance-image/README.md

 This container is using [jlesage/baseimage-gui](https://hub.docker.com/r/jlesage/baseimage-gui) as baseimage.

 ## Mount
+### Personal portfolio files
-You have to mount /opt/portfolio/workspace to be able to get access or upload your Portfolio Performance files.
+You have to mount /opt/portfolio/workspace to be able to get access and/or upload your Portfolio Performance files.
+### Configugration
+You have to mount /config to persist you settings.
 ## Environment Variables
 The following public environment variables are provided by the baseimage: